4bits-vn/Multi-Department-Bot-Docs/CB-018-Get-Open-Tickets/implementation.md

 ## Summary

 Implemented the "Get Open Tickets" feature for the Ticket Management flow.
-Users can now view their currently open IT support tickets through the chatbot.
+Users can now view their currently open IT support tickets through the chatbot with IT Agent-generated messages and a dropdown for ticket selection.

 ## Files Created/Modified